+Discus

+Shot Put

-Discus Shot Put Javelin (state dependent)
+Javelin (state dependent)

 Keep in Mind...
-The purpose of this guide is to provide coaches an overview on how to successfully include events for students with physical disabilities within high school track and field athletic programs.
+The purpose of this guide is to provide coaches an overview on how to successfully include events for students with a physical disability, visual impairment, and/or intellectual disability within high school track and field athletic programs.
 There are many resources available to the high school track and field coaches and athletes; many of which are listed in the resources section of this guide on page 27.